-Width magnifier, 1 to 7 times (4 to 255 points for the scalable font - font 50 or downloaded TrueType fonts).
+Width magnifier, 1 - 7 (times).
+With TrueType/Scalable fonts, use 4 - 255, for the font's point size.
 Proportionally spaced fonts do not have a set width.
 To estimate the size of your field, use the letter "W" for the widest field or an "L" for an average width field.
 Find your selected font and the desired width in Appendix B, "Fonts."